jokedewinter/typetester/README.md

 A little tool to test a typeface in the browser.
 You can change the text, weight, style, alignment, size, line height, letter spacing and background colour.
 There is also a reset button to bring it all back to the initial settings.

+All the magic is taken care of with vanilla JavaScript.

 Cobbled together with the help of viewing source on a bunch of type foundry websites.